oeyh/NN/README.md

 # Machine Learning Basics

 ## Objective
-Turn Andrew's Machine Learning Class assignment code from Matlab to Python (Jupyter) to practice my Python, get used to use Github and learn the basics of Machine Learning
+Complete Andrew's Machine Learning Class assignment/projects code in Python (Jupyter), get used to use Github and learn the basics of Machine Learning

-## Time
-3 month (July to September 2018)

 ## Plan
-1. First month: Gather knowledge and practice the tools needed for this project: ML course material, Matlab, Python, Jupyter Notebook, Github, Matlab Python API*, etc. Complete at least one assignment code conversion.
+1. Gather knowledge and practice the tools needed for this project; Complete at least one assignment.
-2. 2nd month: Complete more assignments if not all of them
+2. Complete more assignments if not all of them
-3. 3rd month: Following month 2's work, debug, make improvements on both code and presentation in Notebook.
+3. Following 2's work, debug, make improvements on both code and presentation in Notebook.
 Wrap up project, summarize lessons-learned, plan for next.

 ## Updated Plan (8/16/2018)
-1. The past 1st month: completed 2-3 assignments,looks like with Python libraries like numpy, scipy and sklearn, no need to write Matlab Python APIs.
+1. Completed: completed 2-3 assignments,looks like with Python libraries like numpy, scipy and sklearn, no need to write Matlab Python APIs.
 All codes can be completed in Python and presented in Jupyter Notebook
-1. This 2nd month (August): Complete all assignments
+1. Ongoing (August): Complete all assignments
-2. 3rd month: solve issues found previously, make improvements on both code and presentation in Notebook.
+2. Next: solve issues found previously, make improvements on both code and presentation in Notebook.
 Wrap up project with a summary report that summarizes lessons learned and the plan for next.

 ## Requirements
 1. Basic: most codes are in Python, with some complicated optimization functions in Matlab.